mkgreen/my-portfolio/data science projects.md

 **Skills used:** Python, Pandas, SKlearn, Matplotlib

-**Project Objective:** In this project you will be provided with real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y).
+**Project Objective:** Using the real-world data of a Portuguese banking institution, predict if a client will subscribe to a term deposit (variable y).

-**Quantifiable result:** We could Classify the type of tumor resulting in 85% accuracy using Logistic Regression and SMOTE .

-- in this project we are given real world data which is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
+**Quantifiable result:**

 - The classification goal is to predict if the client will subscribe a term deposit (variable y).

 ***